Is Your Stomach Plotting Against You? Here’s What You Need to Know About Fructose Malabsorption

 And lastly, if you’re eating sugar alcohols—things like sorbitol, mannitol, or xylitol—you’re throwing a wrench into the works.
 These sugar substitutes mess with fructose absorption, and can leave your gut feeling like it’s been put through the wringer.

-Bottom line: Your body has limits when it comes to fructose, and understanding how it all works (or doesn’t) is your ticket to a happier gut.
-Keep your eyes open, and stop letting fructose sneak up on you.
+Your body has limits when it comes to fructose, and understanding how it all works (or doesn’t) is your ticket to a happier gut.
+Keep your eyes open to stop letting that excess fructose sneak up on you.

 What Foods Should You Cut and What Should You Keep?